sohjnthn/For-own-learning/README.md

 https://github.com/sohjnthn/For-own-learning/blob/main/10%20June%202025%20testng.xml%20to%20combine%20both%20feature%20files.docx

 Observation:

-JavaScript can direct to one of the Amino webpages for the Third Android smartphone application (The Microsoft Edge Canary Android smartphone application) for most of the time; but Java is unable to do so.
+1) JavaScript can direct to one of the Amino webpages for the Third Android smartphone application (The Microsoft Edge Canary Android smartphone application) for most of the time; but Java, and Python are unable to do so, for clicking on the search results webpage's WebView directly.

+2) JavaScript cannot find the WebElements which need to be found via let List = driver.findElements(By.---("---"));

+It is better to do so using Java; or Python, for the desktop web browser Google Chrome.

+3) Python cannot be used to test the Third Android smartphone application as it is a Hybrid App which has a web browser (the application would open, and then close).

 Note:
 If the "Spark" ExtentReport file is opened via the IntelliJ IDEA IDE, the images are displayed if the file is opened via a web browser.
 Thank you.